 The SET DELETSHIPPED command allows you to change values that control the timeout mechanism that CICS provides for deleting definitions of shipped terminals that are inactive.
 A shipped definition is inactive if the terminal has not been used locally for a specified period of time and no task that requires the terminal is waiting to be attached.
-For more information about shipped definitions, see the CICS Intercommunication Guide and the CICS Resource Definition Guide.
+For more information about shipped definitions, see Intercommunication overview in the Intercommunication Guide and TERMINAL resources in the Resource Definition Guide.